dropbox/stone/README.rst

 Stone is made up of several components:

-    1. An interface-description language (IDL) for specifying APIs.
+    1. An language for specifying APIs.
     2. A command-line tool (``stone``) that takes an API specification and generator module, and generates output.
+    3. Builtin generators: Python, Swift (more coming soon)
-    3. A Python-interface for defining new generators.
+    4. A Python interface for defining new generators.
-    4. A JSON-compatible serialization format.
+    5. A JSON-compatible serialization format.

 Stone is in active use for the `Dropbox v2 API
 <http://www.dropbox.com/developers>`_.
 Right now, the only available generator